I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 Here are a few things I do to maintain my circadian rhythm and maximize the quality of my sleep:

-- Wear Uvex glasses for 1-2 hours before bed.
+Wear blue blocking glasses for 1-2 hours before bed.
 These block out blue light from your computer and devices, allowing you to more efficiently produce melatonin before bed.

 I will discuss more sleep tips in future posts.